Terence Hill: Television

 Hill turned director for Lucky Luke (1991) in which he starred and that was shot in the United States; it led to a TV series of the same name.

 He reunited with Spencer one last time for Troublemakers (1994) which Hill also directed.
 He did Virtual Weapon (1997) with Marvelous Marvin Hagler.

 In 2000, he landed the leading role in the Italian television series Don Matteo (2000–ongoing), about an inspirational parish priest who assists the Carabinieri in solving crimes local to his community.
 This role earned Hill an international "Outstanding Actor of the Year" award at the 42nd Monte Carlo Television Festival, alongside ones for the series, and for producer Alessandro Jacchia at that festival.
-Hill left Don Matteo in 2022 after thirteen seasons, last appearing in 2024.
+Hill left Don Matteo in 2022 after 13 seasons, last appearing in 2024.

-During the series' run he appeared in TV movies L'uomo che sognava con le aquile (2009), Riding the Dark (2009), Doc West (2009), and Triggerman (2009); he co-directed the last two.
+During the series' run, he appeared in TV movies L'uomo che sognava con le aquile (2009), Riding the Dark (2009), Doc West (2009), and Triggerman (2009); he co-directed the last two.

 In the summer of 2010, Hill filmed another Italian television series for the Italian state television channel Rai Uno, this time entitled Un passo dal cielo (One Step from Heaven), playing a local chief of the state foresters in the region of Alto Adige, with a second season filmed in 2012.

-Hill directed the 2018 film My Name Is Thomas, which he also appeared in.
+Hill directed the 2018 film My Name Is Thomas, in which he also appeared.
 The same year, the co-op beat 'em up videogame Bud Spencer & Terence Hill: Slaps and Beans was released.

 Personal life

 Hill is married to Lori Hill (née Zwicklbauer) and they have two sons.
-Ross was killed in a car accident in Stockbridge, Massachusetts, U.S., in 1990, while Hill was preparing to film Lucky Luke (1991) on the Bonanza Creek Ranch near Santa Fe, New Mexico.
+Ross, who was adopted at birth, was killed in a car accident in Stockbridge, Massachusetts, in 1990, while Hill was preparing to film Lucky Luke (1991) on the Bonanza Creek Ranch near Santa Fe, New Mexico.

 He holds American citizenship, and in November 2022, he also attained a German citizenship by descent from the German consulate-general in Los Angeles without requiring a naturalization test.